projectara/greybus-spec/source/hardware_model.rst

 a Secondary Interface to a Module, or when the Interface State's DETECT state is not DETECT_ACTIVE, are not defined by the Greybus Specification.

+Note that the RELEASE sub-state only indicates whether the Frame is supplying ejection signalling to the corresponding Interface Block; it does *not* imply that a Module is attached to the Interface Block.

+The SVC shall set the RELEASE sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to RELEASE_OFF after an implementation-defined delay.

 INTF_TYPE
 """""""""